 - Upgrade to Exchange Online / Office 365: this is clearly the preferred option from Microsoft’s end.
 From feature enhancements to price changes, the Redmond giant continues to push organizations off-premises and into their cloud suite.
 By upgrading to Office 365, you’re guaranteed the latest version of Exchange in addition to all the functionality and applications without maintaining on-premises hardware.

 - Upgrade to Exchange 2016 / 2019: moving email to the cloud may not be possible for business reasons.
 By migrating to a newer instance of Exchange, the organization is still protected against the implications of an out-of-date server.
-Note that, in order to move from Exchange 2010 to Exchange 2019, a “double-hop” migration through Exchange 2013 will need to be performed first, unless you choose to use a third-party tool such as MigrationWiz.
+Note that if your organization is looking to upgrade from Exchange 2010 to Exchange 2019, a “double-hop” migration through Exchange 2013 or 2016 will need to be performed first, however MigrationWiz is able to migrate data directly to Exchange 2019 without this middle step.

 The Broader Transformation Opportunity

 Market scenarios such as this are a great opportunity for managed service providers to introduce a modern workplace plan, particularly for late adopters who are less than eager to make a change.
-Exchange 2010 is only one component of this plan and should be used as a foot in the door toward that bigger transformation project.
+Exchange 2010 is only one component of this plan and should be used as a foot in the door toward that bigger transformation project – not to mention the other work required to move instances of Exchange outside the data migration (which we’ve got covered for you).

-Windows 7 support also ends in January 2020.
+Windows 7 support is slated to end in January 2020.
 With Windows 10 now included in the Microsoft 365 bundle, it could be a good opportunity to perform both of those migrations at once.

-Ultimately, organizations still using Exchange 2010 are missing out on a host of functionalities in Office 365 that have the potential to change their work environment for the better.
+Ultimately, organizations still using Exchange 2010 are missing out on a host of functionalities in Exchange Online and Office 365 that have the potential to improve the way they work.
 As their trusted managed service provider, this end-of-support cycle is the perfect change to help them navigate the changing technology landscape and introduce more holistic options to help them be more productive, collaborative, and secure.